 Built hundreds of website and helped countless schools realise their potential online.
 Ian should be called upon for straight-talking advice and to make a difference to the way you present your school through every outlet.

-Summer is here!
-With just a day or two (for most schools!) until the summer holidays, here are the most important school website jobs you need to do over summer.
-If you make the time to get your head around these simple tasks you'll be way ahead for the coming year.
+Summer is almost here!
+We've put together the most important summer jobs that you can do.
+If you take the time to get your head around these simple tasks you'll be way ahead for the coming year.

 I love a good book.
 Largely I don't like missing out on the opportunity to learn something new.
 Summer is one of my favourite times of year because I'm able to find more time to get on top of some great reading.